11ty/11ty-website/src/docs/languages/webc.md

 </syntax-highlight>
 ```

+This uses the component tag name (`syntax-highlight`) to look for a WebC component at `node_modules/@11ty/eleventy-plugin-syntaxhighlight/syntax-highlight.webc` and imports it for use on this node.
+This works with a tag name override via `webc:is` too.

 ### Slots

 Child content optionally precompiles using `<slot>` and `[slot]` too.
 This example is using an [HTML-only component](#html-only-components).